 Education & Outreach

 As we launch into a new decade, we are witnessing many advancements in technology and discoveries in space science.
-Fortunately for us, Brownsville and the greater Rio Grande Valley is not excluded from this wave of growth.
-From a university full of students and instructors with expertise in astronomy and astrophysics to a beach serving as a construction site for interplanetary spaceships, there is no question that the future is right here in our backyards.
+From a university full of scholars with expertise in astronomy and astrophysics to a beach serving as a construction site for interplanetary spaceships, there is no question that the future is right here in our backyards.

 From amateur stargazers to research scientists, STARS is a public forum for curious minds to come together to champion astronomy and space science.
-With the help of our local partners, the South Texas Astronomical Society organizes and hosts educational events in these fields with the goal to harvest greater public awareness for forward-thinking initiatives in Brownsville and the South Texas Rio Grande Valley across a variety of diverse venues.
+With the help of our local partners, we organize and hosts educational events in these fields with the goal to enhance public awareness of forward-thinking initiatives in Brownsville and the Rio Grande Valley .

 "If there's one reason to smile, it's when you look up out at night.
 You're fortunate enough to drink in a vista; a hundred billion flares display a glowing history splayed out across a canvas, the night sky."